 4. Cut out the silhouette with a sharp craft knife (or use a Silhouette machine).
 Allow an extra centimetre at one end to use as a tab to glue the two ends together.
 Put the cut-out aside until you prepare the jar.

-6. I sprayed the top third of the jar with a light misting of Santa Snow.
+6. I sprayed the top third of the outside of the jar with a light misting of Santa Snow.
 When it was dry, I applied a bead of clear glue around the top of the jar and sprinkled with Epsom Salts.
 This made it look icy.

 7. Place a tea light candle or battery operated tea light candle in the base of the jar and then fill the remainder of the base around the candle with Epsom Salts.
 The Epsom Salts look like snow!

 8. Wrap your township silhouette around the outside of the jar and glue the two ends together.